ThinkInvis/RoR2-TILER2/ModMeta/README.md

 ## Issues/TODO

+- NetConfig may be incorrectly kicking clients.
 - ItemBoilerplate currently has no support for adding ItemDisplayRules.
 - Items which players have but were disabled mid-run need a UI indicator for such.
 - See the GitHub repo for more!

 ## Changelog

+**1.0.1**

+- Added config options to partially/completely disable NetConfig mismatch checking, and increased the timeout time from 10s to 30s.
+This is a holdover until the root cause of the relevant issue can be found and addressed.

 **1.0.0**